TheLongplayerTrust/longplayer-python/README.md

 ## Usage

-To run Longplayer from the command line:
+To run Longplayer from the command line, run:

 ```
 longplayer